arangodb/docs-hugo/README.md

 Netlify supports server-side redirects configured with a text file ([documentation](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file)).
-This is helpful when renaming folders with many subfolders and files because there is support for splatting and placeholders.
+This is helpful when renaming folders with many subfolders and files because there is support for splatting and placeholders (but not regular expressions).
 See [Redirect options](https://docs.netlify.com/routing/redirects/redirect-options/) for details.
 The configuration file is `site/content/_redirects`.